jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 		'allowedIPs' => ['YOUR_IP_ADDRESS']
     ];

 Once you have launched the Gii module, click the Model Generator link on the first page.
-Type "loinc" into the table name field, and hit tab.
+Type "loinc" into the Table Name field, and hit tab.
 Press the Preview button, and then once it appears, press the Generate button.
 Voila!
 Now you have generated a file called `\models\Loinc.php`.
 Repeat for your table "loinc_panel" so that you now have two Models.

 ![Gii Model screen](http://coderx.io/img/gii.png)